jellefishe/CritterCam/README.md

 Camera Streaming:
 Capture and stream video wirelessly from a camera module to a PC.

-screenshot capture in Winform app
+screenshot capture in a Winform app

 Socket Control: